Özkan Yiğiter

-Özkan Yiğiter (born 7 January 2000) is a Turkish footballer who plays as a centre-back for Gençlerbirliği on loan from Sivasspor.
+Özkan Yiğiter (born 7 January 2000) is a Turkish footballer who plays as a centre-back for Vanspor on loan from Sivasspor.

 Career

 A youth product of Sivas Yolspor and Sivasspor, Yiğiter signed his first contract with Sivsspor in 2020.
 He spent the 2020-21 season on loan with Kırıkkalespor in the TFF Third League.
 He made his professional debut with Sivasspor in a 5–0 UEFA Europa Conference League loss to F.C.
 Copenhagen on 26 August 2021.

 On 12 January 2023, Yiğiter joined Gençlerbirliği on loan.